SysKitTeam/docs-point/set-up-point-data-center/deployment/upgrade-syskit-point.md

 {% hint style="warning" %}
 **Please note!**\
-Upgrade banner will not show in case of Syskit Point releases with new version containing minor changes in functionality or non-critical fixes.
+The upgrade banner will not show in the case of Syskit Point releases with new versions containing minor changes in functionality or non-critical fixes.

 [For a list of all Syskit Point Data Center releases, follow this link](../../releases/data-center/).
 {% endhint %}